Process to In-Country Moves

 Contact your Unit HR for further advice.

-In-Country Moves consist of three options for travelling from current unit to gaining unit:
+In-Country Moves consist of two options for travelling from current unit to gaining unit:

 - Complete a Form 700 for the Hire Car and/or flight booking then send to the BDSUS Travel Cell (BDSUS-SG-Pers-Team-Mailbox@mod.gov.uk).
 To claim the cost, use the F016.
 You will need to book your hotel through HRG.